Lumo project

 Simplifying the interactions

-Early on we had ideas for squeezing, hugging, and handshake gestures — all of which required mechanical parts and interaction complexity.
-We dropped the squeeze gesture entirely and reduced timezone syncing from a dynamic clock display to a single binary LED: day or night.
-Simple enough to read at a glance, meaningful enough to change how you think about reaching out.
+I started with squeeze and handshake gestures, both requiring mechanical parts.
+A mid-review push to cut anything non-essential led me to drop the squeeze entirely and reduce timezone syncing from a dynamic clock to a single binary LED — day or night.
+Simple enough to read at a glance, meaningful enough to change how you think before reaching out.

 Designing the timeline